xuxie09/Evaluation-of-SSDU/README.md

 # Computional Imaging Project

-This project ValidateS the use of self-supervised learning to accelerate MRI data reconstruction.
+This project Validates the use of self-supervised learning to accelerate MRI data reconstruction.

 ## Processed fastMRI dataset